 How can a Facility Lower the Cost of Disposing of Medical Waste?

+A common question we are asked is How Much Does Medical Waste Disposal Cost?
 Thankfully, there are ways for a facility to reduce the cost of their medical waste disposal.
 These include: Conducting regular training with staff, having a medical waste management plan that clearly states what items will be classified as “medical waste”, and utilizing a mail-back system.

 It’s important for all staff to be aware of which materials they dispose of will be classified as hazardous.
 Regular training can reduce this risk of improper waste disposal.
-For example, a dental office generates sharps waste in the form of cap needles, syringes and scalpel blades that must be discarded using proper sharps container disposal.
+For example, a dental office generates sharps waste in the form of cap needles, syringes, and scalpel blades that must be discarded using proper sharps container disposal.
 However, they do not generate bio-hazardous waste simply because the volume of “blood” in their waste is not enough to classify the waste as bio-hazardous, therefore it can be discarded in the trash.

 Creating a medical waste management plan that clearly states what items will be classified as “medical waste” is imperative to a facility’s proper disposal of waste.
 In the state of Texas, “medical waste” is defined as, “Treated and untreated special waste from health care-related facilities that is comprised of animal waste, bulk blood, bulk human blood, bulk human body fluids, microbiological waste, pathological waste, and sharps”.
 (2) For instance, sharps (syringes, needles, disposable scalpels, blades, etc.), should be discarded using the proper bio-hazard sharps container disposal method.
 (3)